dmsosa/microservices/README.md

-Microservices project is inspired by [ piggymetrics ](https://github.com/sqshq/piggymetrics/tree/master) by @sqshq "Alexander Lukyanchikov", but this implementation uses PostgreSQL and a simple business logic, the main goals of this project is an example of microservices.
+Microservices project is inspired by [ piggymetrics ](https://github.com/sqshq/piggymetrics/tree/master) by @sqshq "Alexander Lukyanchikov", but this implementation uses PostgreSQL and a simpler business logic, the main goal of this project is to provide an example of microservices structure.